How to Recover Data from NAS Synology DiskStation DS1019+ RAID Arrays: Addressing Component Wear

 To mitigate these risks, it is important to ensure proper cooling for the NAS device.
 This can be achieved by placing the device in a well-ventilated area, avoiding direct sunlight, and ensuring sufficient airflow around the device.
 Additionally, using additional cooling measures such as fans or cooling pads can help maintain optimal operating temperatures and reduce the risk of data loss.

-Although NAS DiskStation DS1019+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS1019+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view